Carl Barât

-Carl Ashley Raphael Barât (/bəˈrɑːt/; born 6 June 1978) is a British musician best known for being the co-frontman with Pete Doherty of the indie rock band the Libertines.
-He was the frontman and guitarist of Dirty Pretty Things, and in 2010 debuted a solo studio album.
-In 2014 he announced the creation of his new band, the Jackals.
+Carl Ashley Raphael Barât (/bəˈrɑːt/; born 6 June 1978) is an English musician who is best known for being a co-frontman (along with Pete Doherty) of the indie-rock band the Libertines.
+He also was the frontman and guitarist of Dirty Pretty Things.
+In 2010, Barât released a debut solo studio album.
+Beginning in 2014, he led The Jackals.

 Early life

 Carl Barât was born in Basingstoke, north Hampshire, England, on 6 June 1978, and spent most of his childhood in nearby Whitchurch, Hampshire.
 In a September 2004 interview with Blender, Barât mentioned he is of French, Russian and Polish descent.

 As a youth, Barât divided his time between his divorced parents.
 His father, a former artist, worked in an armaments factory, and his mother, Chrissie, was part of the commune-dwelling counterculture and a member of peace groups such as the Campaign for Nuclear Disarmament.
 Barât spent part of his childhood living with his mother on a commune in Somerset.
-He has one sister, actress-turned-singer Lucie Barât, who played Helen's handmaiden in the 2004 film Troy, founded publishing house and artistic organization Little Episodes, and is currently the lead singer of the Au Revoirs.
+His sister, the actress and singer Lucie Barât, played Helen of Troy's handmaiden in the 2004 film Troy, founded the publishing house Little Episodes, and is the lead singer of the Au Revoirs.
 He also has three half-siblings, one step brother and one step sister.

-In 1996, Barât was studying for a drama degree at Brunel University at the campus in St. Margarets, Twickenham.
-Although he dropped out halfway through, during his time he became well-acquainted with Pete Doherty's sister, Amy-Jo and through her, Barât met Doherty.
-They soon developed an intense friendship based on a shared interest in music and songwriting.
-Barât and Doherty also developed a shared mythology in which they were on a ship called 'The Albion' sailing to 'Arcadia'.
-After both dropped out of university, they formed the Libertines.
-The band includes bassist John Hassall and drummer Gary Powell.
-Barât and Doherty are co-frontmen, sharing songwriting, vocal and guitar duties.
+In 1996, Barât was studying for a drama degree at Brunel University at its campus in St. Margarets, Twickenham.
+There he became well-acquainted with Pete Doherty's sister, Amy-Jo, through whom he met Doherty.
+Barât and Doherty soon developed an intense friendship based on a shared interest in music, and invented a mythology in which they were on a ship called 'The Albion' that was sailing to 'Arcadia'.
+They both dropped out of university to form The Libertines, which bassist John Hassall and drummer Gary Powell subsequently joined.
+Barât and Doherty each contributed songwriting, guitar, and vocals to The Libertines.